udem-dlteam/ribbit/README.md

 @
 ```

-### Generate a simple typed-checked max repl in any of the hosts
+### Generate a simple typed-checked max REPL in any of the hosts
 Note that the incremental compiler used by the repl-max.scm only supports a subset
 of the Scheme special forms.
 In particular procedure definitions should use
 `(define f (lambda (x) ...))` instead of `(define (f x) ...)`.